Denicks-prog/LITA_CLASS_DOCUMENTATION/README.md

 ## Tools used:

-- Microsoft excel [Download here] (https://www.microsoft.com)
+- Microsoft excel [Download Here] (https://www.microsoft.com)
 1. For Data Cleaning
 2. For Analysis
 3. For Data Visualization

-- Sql- Structured Query language
+- Sql- Structured Query language for Querying of Data

-- Github for portfolio building
+- Github for Portfolio Building

-- Power BI(business intelligence)- For Data visualization
+- Power BI(Business Intelligence)- For Data visualization